spkenv/spk/docs/ref/indexes.md

 ### Enabling/Disabling Indexes

 `spk` index use can be enabled or disabled in the `spk` config file.
-It is disabled by default because index generation and updating needs to be set up on a per repository basis.
+It is enabled by default but require index generation and index updating to be set up, on a per repository basis, before it will have an impact.
 Setting this up is recommended for repositories with a large number of packages.

-Most `spk` commands can use the `--use-indexes` and `--no-indexes` flags to override repository index use.
+Most `spk` commands can use the `--index-use <value>` option to override repository index use on a per command basis.
 The `spk repo index ...` command always has index use disabled because it operates on the indexes themselves. `spk info ...` also disables indexes because displaying complete package information requires reading the package from the repository directly, not from an index.

-If index use is enabled in the config file, it can be disabled with the `--no-indexes` command line flag.
+If index use is enabled in the config file, it can be disabled with the `--index-use disabled` command line option.

-If index use is disabled in the config file, it can be enabled with the `--use-indexes` flag.

 ### Generating an Index